josepaulajr/COVID-19_A_Global_View/README.md

 # COVID-19: A Global Visualization

 ## Reports
-This project contains two reports with different perspectives.
+This project contains two reports with different perspectives to see how Covid-19 evolved in the world.

 ### Global Report
 In this report, you can explore the numbers of Covid-19 across the globe and see what countries have the biggest numbers.